Sincioco/RetrieveMarsPicture/README.md

   - We could use more unit testing.
   - We could use more advance logging either to a text file or to a databse.
   - We could have stored the images into a database.
+  - Better code design / architecture to better adhere to the SOLID principle.
+  - Performance metrics.

 # Contact Me
   [![N|Solid](http://sincioco.com/Resume/Sin_San_Francisco_Cropped.png)](http://www.sincioco.com)